Enabling Dark Mode On Websites Based On Surrounding Light

 }

-I also found this cool experiment by @tomlokhorst, where he changed font weight based on ambient light using variable fonts. {{< tweet 837037624003031040 >}}
+I also found this cool experiment on twitter, where they changed font weight based on ambient light using variable fonts.

-However, he mentions further in the thread that he did not use the aforementioned AmbientLightSensor
+However, they mention further in the thread that they did not use the aforementioned AmbientLightSensor but it still makes a pretty good use case.

 Disclaimer: The browser support for this feature is low.
 On chrome it's only available under a flag.
 Check the caniuse stats for more details.
 Despite that the future of web is bright or in a dark mode, however you like it! :)